-Decorative Painting & RestorationConrad Schmitt Studios is proud to provide full-service custom decoration and restoration.
+Decorative Painting & RestorationConrad Schmitt Studios is proud to provide full-service custom decorative painting and restoration services.

 From the Waldorf Astoria Hotel in New York to the Basilica of the Sacred Heart on the campus of the University of Notre Dame, the Studio has been involved in the decoration, restoration and renovation of buildings of architectural and historic significance throughout the United States.

-More than 125 years of experience make Conrad Schmitt Studios uniquely qualified to provide solutions in a variety of media – from the documentation of original decorative schemes to gilding, glazing, marbleizing, stenciling and trompe l’oeil.
+More than 125 years of experience make Conrad Schmitt Studios uniquely qualified to provide solutions in a variety of media – from the documentation of original decorative schemes to polychroming, faux finishes, gilding, glazing, marbleizing, stenciling and trompe l’oeil.

 Whether it is the design and fabrication of a single stained glass window or the restoration of a monumental cathedral, the Studio’s artisans and craftspeople bring unparalleled skills to each project.